eng-malek-m/DataStructure_Algorithms/README.md

 # DataStructure_Algorithms
- A ���� ��������� is a
+ A Data Structure is a
 special format for organizing and storing data.
 An algorithm is a set of instructions for accomplishing a task.
-Every piece of code could be called an algorithm
+Every piece of code could be called an algorithm.